uchicago-cs/chiwebsite/chitcp/implementing.rst

-    -  When an ``APPLICATION_RECV`` event happens, you do not need to modify the receive buffer in any way, but you do need to check whether the size of the send window should be adjusted.
+    -  When an ``APPLICATION_RECV`` event happens, you do not need to modify the receive buffer in any way, but you do need to check whether the size of the receive window should be adjusted.

 The withheld packet queue
     .. code-block:: c